Every Star Wars movie, ranked from the worst to the best!

 Want to see every Star Wars movie ranked?
 If you’re a fan of lightsabers and lasers, you’ve undoubtedly thought about your favourite Star Wars movie at some point.
-However, with 11 movies now part of the Star Wars universe, picking a favourite can prove tricky.
+However, with 11 movies now part of the Star Wars universe (and more on the way), picking a favourite can prove tricky.

 - Attack of the Clones